 Mr. Holmes Trujillo has a special relationship with Russia.
 His father, who was a diplomat, had once worked in this country.
 The current Foreign Minister of Colombia himself spent three years in Russia (from 1999 to 2001) as his country's ambassador to the Russian Federation.
-But this is the first time that the Minister, who arrived in Moscow on an official visit, will ever set foot in the Skolkovo Innovation Center.
+But this is the first time that the Minister, who arrived in Moscow on an official visit, has ever set foot in the Skolkovo Innovation Center.

 Igor Drozdov (left) told the Colombian delegation led by Carlos Holmes Trujillo (right) about various projects being implemented in Skolkovo.
 Photo: Sk.ru

 The Foreign Minister of Columbia was very much interested in the development of the Skolkovo project.
-“The government of President Iván Duque has been focusing its efforts on five main points: rule of law, entrepreneurship, creating equal opportunities, maintaining sustainable development and fostering innovations.
+“The government of President Iván Duque has been focusing its efforts on five main points: The rule of law, entrepreneurship, creating equal opportunities, maintaining sustainable development and fostering innovations.
 Naturally, development of entrepreneurship is closely associated with the development of industry and the creation of new jobs.
 These activities must be carried within the course for innovation, and therefore the experience of Skolkovo is very important for subsequent analysis of how goals can be achieved,” Mr. Holmes Trujillo said in his interview to Sk.ru.

 There is a state body in Columbia, whose mandate is in many ways similar to that of Skolkovo.
 This institution is called Colciencias, it has been created to promote the development of science, technology and innovations in the country.
 Its objectives include providing assistance in establishing cooperation between science and business, as well as introducing startup projects in such priority areas as IT, biotechnology, and energy efficiency.
 While Skolkovo will only celebrate its 10 years next year, the Columbian organization, founded in 1968, celebrated its fiftieth anniversary last year.
 Head of Colciencias, Diego Fernando Hernandez Lozada, also arrived in Moscow and accompanied the minister on his trip to Skolkovo.